Study Piano at South Dakota State University

-- Take weekly individual lessons with Dr. Walker.
+- Take weekly individual lessons with performance faculty

-- Perform and practice on fine Steinway, Fazioli and Boston pianos.
+- Perform and practice on Steinway, Fazioli, and Boston pianos

-- Participate in Jazz Ensembles, SDSU Civic Orchestra or Symphonic Band.
+- Participate in Jazz Ensembles, SDSU Civic Orchestra, Symphonic Band, or a Choral Ensemble

-For more information including auditions and scholarships, please email Dr. John Walker or call the Music Department at 605-688-5187.
+For more information including auditions and scholarships, please email Dr. Mark Stevens or call the Music Department at 605-688-5187.

 Dr. Mark Stevens enjoys a dynamic career as a solo pianist, collaborative artist, teacher, and adjudicator.
 He is thrilled to join the School of Performing Arts faculty at South Dakota State University as Assistant Professor of Piano and Director of Keyboard Studies beginning in August 2020.
 Dr. Stevens’ experience as a pianist ranges from traditional piano repertoire to contemporary music, including living composers.
 As an advocate for 20th and 21st century music, he performs a diverse range of repertoire, with a special affinity for American composers.
 In recital, he engages audiences through thematic programming, juxtapositions of unique repertoire, and colorful insights about music, composers, and cultural context.
 An active collaborative pianist, he routinely coaches and performs with both vocalists and instrumentalists.
 His passion for chamber music leads him to blend chamber and solo repertoire to create concert programs of unusual variety and depth.